 For example, if you put an article in Trash you can end up with the following link: http://www.isitwp.com/wp-admin/post.php?post=example&action=trash&_wpnonce=b242fd4114

 If someone tries to copy the link to delete a different post without your knowledge and just change the post name in URL, nonce would come up as non-working thus preventing the attack.

-WordPress itself is a great example of an open source project.
+WordPress itself is a great example of an open-source project.

-This term represents a way of removing blank spaces, carriage returns, new lines and tabs from any of your HTML document.
+This term represents a way of removing blank spaces, carriage returns, newlines, and tabs from any of your HTML document.
 This is a good way of making your HTML document less heavy, i.e. the document will take less space on the disk.
 After throwing all useless bits away, your document won’t lose its functionality.
 Also, that web page will load faster and use less bandwidth which may come in handy.

 It is important to know the difference between a post and a page.
-While post is something defined in time and susceptible to changes, a page is usually considered as a static post.
-Pages are mostly used to present information which is published only once and which contains important information like contact information, about page, etc.
+While a post is something defined in time and susceptible to changes, a page is usually considered as a static post.
+Pages are mostly used to present information that is published only once and which contains important information like contact information, about page, etc.

 Also known as Photolog, it is a type of blog which is used to show photos and pictures.
-It is different from blog only because its main focus is on the picture material.
+It is different from a blog only because its main focus is on the picture material.
 Therefore it is mostly used by photographers and artists who want to show their pictures instead of focusing on written material.
-Because of its popularity there are plenty of WordPress themes specially designed for photo content, i.e. for Photobloging.
+Because of its popularity, there are plenty of WordPress themes specially designed for photo content, i.e. for Photobloging.